$T^+_{cc}$ and its partners: Isospin antisymmetric states

 \subsection{Compact $T^-_{bb}$}

 Both of the $[\bar{B}\bar{B}^*]_-$ and $[\bar{B}^*\bar{B}^*]_-$ channels with $01^+$ can form a bound state alone and their binding energies are about 10 MeV in the cases (a) and (b).
-After coupling the two channels, the state $T^-_{bb}$ becomes a rather deeply bound state with $E_b=-28.6$ MeV and $-43.8$ MeV, respectively, which are very close to the latest lattice QCD predictions in the range of 20-40 MeV ~\cite{tbblattice}.
+After coupling the two channels, the state $T^-_{bb}$ becomes a rather deeply bound state with $E_b=-28.6$ MeV and $-43.8$ MeV, respectively, which are much less that of the bound state $T^-_{bb}$ with diquark-antidiquark structure $[bb][\bar{u}\bar{d}]$ because of their different color configurations~\cite{ours,qmeng}.
+Our present results are very close to the latest lattice QCD predictions in the range of 20-40 MeV~\cite{tbblattice}.
 However, the earlier lattice QCD results indicated that these states were over 100 MeV below the $\bar{B}\bar{B}^*$ threshold~\cite{tbblattice2,tbblattice3}.
 The strong attraction comes from the interactions $V^{\sigma}$, $V^{\pi}$, $V^{con}$ and $V^{oge}$ in the model.
 Especially, the contributions from the $V^{oge}$ and $V^{\pi}$ are quite large, which is due to the rather compact size of the $T^-_{bb}$ system.

 The main component of the $T^-_{bb}$ is the $[\bar{B}\bar{B}^*]_-$.
-The two subclusters $\bar{B}$ ($\bar{B}^*$) and $\bar{B}^*$ become obscure and overlap with each other severely because the sizes of the subclusters $\langle\mathbf{r}^2\rangle^{\frac{1}{2}}$ and $\langle\mathbf{R}^2\rangle^{\frac{1}{2}}$ are bigger than the relative distance $\langle\mathbf{\rho}^2\rangle^{\frac{1}{2}}$ between the two subclusters, see Fig. 1.
+The two subclusters $\bar{B}$ ($\bar{B}^*$) and $\bar{B}^*$ become obscure and overlap with each other severely because the sizes of the subclusters $\langle\mathbf{r}^2\rangle^{\frac{1}{2}}$ and $\langle\mathbf{R}^2\rangle^{\frac{1}{2}}$ are bigger than the relative distance $\langle\boldsymbol{\rho}^2\rangle^{\frac{1}{2}}$ between the two subclusters, see Fig. 1.
 The large $b$ quark mass allows the two subclusters to get as close as possible.
 The $T^-_{bb}$ state with $01^+$ looks like a compact tetraquark state if there exists the meson exchanges interaction.
 If so, the $T^-_{bb}$ state may not be a pure meson-meson molecule state.
 Instead, it may be a mixture of the meson-meson molecule and other hidden color states.
 The specific ratio between two components needs further study.
 Such a qualitative feature is supported by the lattice QCD computations~\cite{tbblattice,tbblattice4}, in which the ratio of the meson-meson molecule component is about 60\%.